iLCSoft/LCIO/doc/parallel_sio.md

 - compression to buffer (sequential, deferred or async)
 - writing to ouput stream (file, buffer, socket)

-For both reading and writing these operation can also be combined in a smart way.
+For both reading and writing these operation can also be combined.
 For example, for reading, the decompression and decoding can be performed asynchronously in the same task and not in two steps.

 ## Other functionalities